• undefined a year ago

 What is even science-worthy about this?
 If you can see a face in a cartoon drawn with a few lines, then those lines may appear in a cloud, stone, whatever.
 News at 11.

-• elif 9 months ago
+• elif a year ago

 I wonder how much further along we will get creating human-like intelligences until Occam's razor suggests that the (in evolutionary scale) sudden emergence of human intelligence ~20,000 years ago was the result of the efforts of an intelligent force

-• GrantMoyer 9 months ago
+• GrantMoyer a year ago

 Human intelligence arose slowly, over multiple species adaptions, and much longer ago than 20,000 years.
 For example, cooking predates modern humans[1] by at least hundreds of thousands of years.